-This course, which was originally developed jointly with three instructors, consists of modules as indicated on the Course Syllabus.
+This course was originally developed jointly with Benjamin Kedem and Paul Smith.
+It consists of modules as indicated on the Course Syllabus.
 These fall roughly into three main headings:

 - (A).
-Splus & SAS language elements and functionality, including computerscience ideas; - (B).
-Numerical analysis ideas and implementation of statistical algorithms, primarily in Splus; and - (C).
+R & SAS language elements and functionality, including computerscience ideas; - (B).
+Numerical analysis ideas and implementation of statistical algorithms, primarily in R; and - (C).
 Data analysis and statistical applications of (A)-(B).

 The object of the course is to reach a point where students have some facility in generating statistically meaningful models and outputs.
-Wherever we can, we illustrate the use of Splus and numerical-analysis concepts in the context of analysis of real or simulated data.
-The assigned homework exercises - 8 to 10 over the term - will have the same flavor.
+Wherever possible, the use of $\mathbf{R}$ and numerical-analysis concepts is illustrated in the context of analysis of real or simulated data.
+The assigned homework problems will have the same flavor.